diecorra/git-fundamentals/README.md

 # BRANCH

   in Git, a branch rapresents a temporary line.
-It is already created once the project is initialized.<br><br>
+It is already created once the project is initialized.
+During new developments, it's possible to create new branches for new feaures.<br><br>
   ![image](https://user-images.githubusercontent.com/32736570/183938635-2d233c73-15b2-42e2-9d02-5a4da849d9a7.png)
   ![image](https://user-images.githubusercontent.com/32736570/183939072-ba45a7d0-f7eb-4a91-9063-704674c269b4.png)
 <br>